-- Exposure to radiation: This is a low dose examination and the amount of radiation is kept to a minimum.
-This is equivalent to the amount of background radiation that you naturally receive over 2-3 months. - There is a slight risk from an allergy to contrast dye (this is uncommon) that we use to see if your tube is in the correct place.
-Medicines to help with any reaction are kept on site at all times with doctors available for assessment if needed.
+- Exposure to radiation: This is a low dose examination, and the amount of radiation is kept to a minimum.
+This is equivalent to the amount of background radiation that you naturally receive over 3-4 months. - There is a slight risk from an allergy to contrast dye (this is uncommon).
+Medicines to help with any reaction are always kept on site with doctors available for assessment if needed.

-Your doctor has recommended this examination because they feel that the benefits are greater than the risk of not having the examination.
-Even so, this test cannot be guaranteed to detect all abnormalities in the bowel.
+Your doctor has recommended this examination because they feel that the benefits are greater than the risk of not having the examination